NelsonMN/NelsonMN/README.md

 🔭 I’m currently working on a React Shopping Cart App!

-🌱 I’m currently learning React Testing with Jest!
+🌱 I’m currently learning how to configure Firebase

 📫 Reach out and connect with me on LinkedIn: https://www.linkedin.com/in/nelsonmieszkalski/